EGR-314-Team-307/EGR-314-Team-307/Report.md

 After brainstorming our shared expectations for the project, we summarized our collective thoughts into a product mission statement that encapsulates what we hope to achieve with this venture:

-To create a usable, viable product that is relatively unique and allows a measure of automation to be brought to the crop growing process.
+To create a usable, viable product that is relatively unique and allows a measure of automation to be brought to the crop-growing process.
 As well as providing an appropriate level of challenge for each team member, and meeting the EGR 314 course requirements.

 # User Needs, Benchmarking, and Requirements

 ## VOC Benchmarking
-The first couple searches, as well as the fourth and fifth search, focused on existing monitoring systems that used a variety of different sensors.
+The first couple of searches, as well as the fourth and fifth searches, focused on existing monitoring systems that used a variety of different sensors.
 The third search focused on the automation aspect, where consumers could set the product to run in their absence The sixth search focused on an automated fire suppression system.
 ## Search 1: “plant moisture reader”

 **Selected Product:**

 ![image](https://github.com/EGR-314-Team-307/EGR-314-Team-307/assets/101139470/8d111a90-2d4a-4182-ad0a-4a97c1994408)

-- Figure 1: 3-In-1 Soil Meter with Moisture, PH and Light Meter for Indoor/Outdoor Gardens
+- Figure 1: 3-In-1 Soil Meter with Moisture, PH, and Light Meter for Indoor/Outdoor Gardens
 - Price: $12.99
 - Vendor: Home Depot
 - Description: This product was designed to detect moisture, pH, and sunlight.
 The product is great for testing in lawns, gardens, greenhouses, and homes because it is designed for indoor and outdoor use.